Baby Crying at the Breast, Is It A Sign Of A Decrease In Milk Supply?

-A baby that is crying at the breast can be deeply upsetting and frustrating for any mom.
+A baby crying at the breast can be deeply upsetting and frustrating for any mom.
 What should be a blissful event is shattered by the feelings of inadequacy and rejection.
-I know how heart-wrenching this can be, but take comfort.
-Crying at the breast happens to almost every mom.
+I know how heart-wrenching this can be, but take comfort, crying at the breast happens to almost every mom.
 It happens to moms with normal milk supply, moms with over supply and moms with low milk supply, so it’s not a good indicator of low milk supply.
 So what’s going on when a baby is crying at the breast?

 Babies cry at the breast for usually one of three reasons: frustration with flow, discomfort, or they want something else entirely.

 Baby Crying at the Breast Reason #1: Frustration with Flow